hilmak01/skywest-installer/README.md

        skw

-Current options for this command are '--update' or '-u' which lets composer check if there is a newer version of this installer available.
+By default, this command will first check if there is a newer version of this install and automatically install it.
+To skip this processs, you can issue a skip flag to the command to skip updating

-To use this option do
+        skyw --skip
+Or, in short,

+        skyw -s

+There will be more options and flags in the future, which you can use as follows

-       skyw --update
+       skyw <args|options|etc.>